|

 That idiot Jason Kottke didn't like Titan A.E.
 Oh, come on - what did he expect?
 Too much anime has tainted his tastebuds, probably; it has made him "too cool" for things.
 Kottke's too cool for a lot of things, it seems.

 11111001111 has moved.
 You probably didn't notice; I wrote a redirection script for the old site, so you probably made it here with no intervention whatsoever.
-Groovy, huh?I've got a shelf of these books, but now I can make my own covers!
+Groovy, huh?

-Derek Recommends:activity:
+Derek Recommends:

-Daily Condition:listening to: the phantom machinery noise from another apartment
+listening to: the phantom machinery noise from another apartment

 my condition: Depressed at the loss of some amazingly creative stuff.
 Such is digital art; ones and zeros - either something is, or it is not. / ~lifeof/, unfortunately, is no longer.